-We talk to Sarah Ward, an experienced interior designer with her own company who has designed an unusually wide range of properties from upmarket private homes to show homes and even nightclubs
+We talk to Sarah Ward, an experienced interior designer, who has designed a wide range of properties from upmarket private homes to show homes and even nightclubs.

-She has been on the on the board of the two major design societies, lives in Kingswood, Surrey and her clients have included high profile celebrities as well as specialist developers such as Octagon.
+Ward has been on the on the board of the two major design societies, lives in Kingswood, Surrey, and her clients have included high profile celebrities as well as specialist developers such as Octagon.

 How did you begin?

 During my childhood I lived mainly in the Far East, which exposed me to many different styles and cultures.
 This inspired and interested me.
 From a young age I showed great interest in how things looked.
 This lead to my profession as an interior designer working in the commercial and residential sectors within Britain and overseas.

 What was you first project?

 My first was the Pitcher & Piano Bar in Chiswick, London.
 In 1992, we carried out the first of six refurbishments for the company.
 We mixed bare plaster walls with stainless steel and natural oak.
 The scheme was a leader in terms of style, which many then copied.
 The brief was 'meet and talk' and was the first contemporary pub.